 I know this sounds like my wedding planning was a breeze, but it wasn't.
 Remember how I said I made my own wedding dress?
 I had to make time for that as well.
 Even if I was sewing until 1 am after getting off of a 8 hour shift.
 My dress wasn't the only thing I made either.
 I also made the invitations and anything else I could handle.

 The most stressful time was the month before the wedding.
-I had to quit my jobs, finalize details, fly to Austin for final meetings with vendors, and then road trip with my family to the wedding.
+I had to quit my jobs, finalize details, fly to Austin for final meetings with vendors, fly back to California, and then road trip with my family to the wedding.
 In retrospect, I should've asked for more help and/or hired a wedding planner.
 Oh well!
 You live and you learn.

 I always ask myself: would I do it over again?
 Absolutely!
 Afterall, why not have a chance to wear another fabulous wedding dress and make it an even bigger party than last time!!!
 Would I do things differently?
 Some things, not all.
 So, in the hopes that I can help couples in the planning process, I've asked some wedding pros for advice.